Skip to content

 Skip to navigation menu

-Cardiff University is committed to widening access and welcomes applications from students of all backgrounds.
+Cardiff University is committed to widening participation and fair access and welcomes applications from students of all backgrounds.
 The University has implemented a contextual admissions model to better inform Admissions Tutors’ understanding of applicants’ social backgrounds, allowing Admissions Tutors to assess applicants' potential to succeed at Cardiff University in the context of barriers they may have encountered.
 The model in operation involves the identification of individual applicants for 'additional consideration' based on reliable data and is informed by the findings of a pilot study undertaken by the University during the 2011/2 academic session (2012 entry admissions cycle).

 The University’s use of contextual data is guided by a number of principles.